 Lucy was built in 1881 and is America’s Oldest Roadside Attraction.
-You can do a little more than just pose for a picture by this 65 foot tall elephant.
+You can do a little more than just posing for a picture by this 65-foot tall elephant.
 Tours run every half hour on the top and bottom of the hour.
-On the tour you can learn about Lucy’s unique architecture and history.
+On tour, you can learn about Lucy’s unique architecture and history.
 Make sure you climb the spiral staircase all the way up to the howdah on her back to take in the unbelievable of view of the Jersey Shoreline.
-We visited Lucy this past summer on our road-trip along the east coast, but for the first time ever Lucy is now open in January on Saturdays and Sundays, for families that want to visit the World’s Largest Elephant.
+We visited Lucy this past summer on our road trip along the east coast, but for the first time, Lucy is now open in January on Saturdays and Sundays, for families that want to visit the World’s Largest Elephant.

 The Big Duck

 The Big Duck overlooks Reeves Bay in Flanders on the east end of Long Island, New York.
-The Big Duck was designed by Broadway set designers and was the vision of duck farmer, Martin Maurer.
+The Big Duck was designed by Broadway set designers and was the vision of a duck farmer, Martin Maurer.
 Maurer sold ducks and eggs from the shop in its belly.
-The shop still operates as a tourism center for the East End of Long Island and sells ducky souvenirs.
+The store still operates as a tourism center for the East End of Long Island and sells duck souvenirs.

-Now days with GPS, it is pretty simple to locate the world’s largest basket, the green giant or the Jimmy Carter Peanut.
+Nowadays with GPS, it is pretty simple to locate the world’s largest basket, the green giant or the Jimmy Carter Peanut.
 Dedicated websites like Roadside America and blogs like Go Big or Go Home also make it easy to find these oddball attractions.
-Even when you know you are about to approach one of the “world’s largest”, the cheap thrill and nostalgia can’t be ruined, so make sure you have your camera next time you hit the highway.
+Even when you know, you are about to approach one of the “world’s largest,” the cheap thrill and nostalgia will make you do a double-take, so make sure you have your camera next time you hit the highway.